-Units: 5.00 - CSU 72.0 hours lecture, 54.0 hours lab Recommended Preparation: AUTO-101Introduces the theory and principles of automatic transmissions and transaxles.
+Introduces the theory and principles of automatic transmissions and transaxles.
 Procedures for diagnosing problems, adjusting, and overhauling the automatic transmission and transaxle are studied and applied in the shop.
+May be taken three times for credit.

 AUTO 106 MANUAL TRANSMISSIONS, TRANSAXLES AND DRIVETRAINS